nachonavarro/gabes/CONTRIBUTING.rst

 Contributing
 ============

 Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.

 You can contribute in many ways: